Black Earth Institute is based at Brigit Rest, a farm in southwestern Wisconsin. Fellows gather for retreats every fall.

 To the south, Blue Mounds can be seen clearly.
 In legends of the Hotcak (Ho-chunk) Nation, Blue Mounds was called Wihagadja or “the place of the second born daughter.”
 It is said that Earthmaker sat on a rock outcropping and looked over the land.
 When the Hotcak Nation lived in and around Blue Mounds, Earthmaker’s smoke would lie horizontally if he were happy and rise straight up if he were not.
 Now the blue haze only rises straight up.

 Nearer the house, large organic vegetable beds provide much of the household’s food.
-A vineyard grows Native American, French-American and some vinifera vines; wine from the vineyard began to be produced in 2011.
-The orchard provides apples, pears, peaches and cherries; the garden has raspberries and blueberries as well as vegetables.
-Beside the house, a small pool and a fire circle provide a location for outdoor meetings and enjoyment.
+A vineyard can produce several varieties of wine.
+The orchard provides apples, pears, peaches and cherries; the garden has raspberries and blueberries as well as the vegetables.
+Beside the house, a small waterfall and pond and a fire circle provide a location for outdoor meetings and enjoyment.

 Signature OaksTwo ancient oaks, with oaks that have grown in since Brigit Rest was established.
 Surrounded by remnants of a prairie.